The Versatile Strain Gauge Load Cell

 The relationship between the change in resistance of the strain gauge, and the strain in the etched wire due to an applied load, is approximately linear within the elastic limit of the wire.
 This relationship is expressed as a ratio known as the gauge factor ().

 This linear relationship is the key to the strain gauge’s operation.
 The applied load creates a strain which in turn alters the resistance.
-Consequently, a voltage drop through the strain gauge will change depending on whether the gauge is under load conditions or not.
-This change in voltage due to a change in applied strain produces a corresponding change in output voltage of a strain gauge load cell.
+Consequently, a voltage drop through the strain gauge will change depending on whether the gauge experiences a load or not.
+This change in voltage due to a change in applied strain produces a corresponding change in the strain gauge load cell’s output voltage.

 Unbonded strain gauges also exist but the bonded type are most common and therefore this article focuses on the latter.

 What is a Strain Gauge Load Cell?

 A strain gauge load cell is a force transducer that uses the strain gauge technology described above.
 Recall a force transducer is a sensor that transforms a force, load or weight into an analog electrical voltage signal.
 As the previous section explained, this signal is proportional to the force on the gauge.